juniorkrvl/vuex-reactive-persist/README.md

 ### More on `watch` feature

 The module automatically watches for changes.
-You can listen to them by passing keys to `watch` option.
-This method is called whenever the mutation updates the value or the storage observer detects changes.
+A method `watch` in option is called whenever the storage observer detects changes, or the mutation updates the *value* of the *key* corresponding to the method name.

 Suppose you have vuex store having state like this: